ploomis14/LyricClassifier/README.md

 SONG LYRIC GENERATOR/CLASSIFIER
 -------------------------------
-Name: scrapelyrics

-Usage:
-    python scrapelyrics.py -generate [rock,pop,rap]
-    python scrapelyrics.py -classify  [filename]

-Description: This application scrapes music websites to compile a corpora of lyrics for certain genres of music.
+Description: This application scrapes music websites to compile corpora of lyrics for certain genres of music.
+It uses ngram models to generate verses of lyrics for a specified genre.
+It also classifies songs by genre.

+gui.py - User interface for generator.
+Usage - python gui.py

-Generate - The scrapelyrics program will collect ngram probabilities from the corpus of the genre entered.
+generator.py - The scrapelyrics program will collect ngram probabilities from the corpus of the genre entered.
 It will use the ngram model to generate lines of lyrics.
-Generated lyrics will be output to a file named "[genre]-generate.txt" Classify - The scrapelyrics program will read a text file containing song lyrics, and predict the genre of the song.
+Generated lyrics will be output to a file named "[genre]-generate.txt".
+Run using gui.py

+classifier.py - Contains class and supporting functions for lyric classifier.
+Usage - python classifier.py -classify
+Will test on a set of 20 songs and output resulting accuracy.